Dipendu27/Dipendu27/README.md

 </p>

 <p align="center">
-  <em>Building systems that test themselves — so engineers can focus on what matters.</em>
+  <em>Building systems that test themselves — so developers can focus on what matters.</em>
 </p>